MvvmCross/MvvmCross/docs/_documentation/upgrading/upgrade-to-mvvmcross-60.md

 This guide assumes you are using MvvmCross 5.6.x.
 If you are updating your app from a previous version, please look at the appropiate blog posts.

+The very first thing you will notice when upgrading / installing v6 nugets, is that a readme file will open automatically.
+Please read its instructions carefully, and don't hesitate to jump in and make a PR to improve it if you think anything is missing!

 ## .NET Standard

 TBA